Why Quality HVAC Matters

 A home that is stuffy or too hard to cool is an indication of a low-quality functioning duct system.
 The cause of this can be poor workmanship in the duct connections or simply a fault in the system.
 Leaking ducts often waste air by flowing outside when it should be kept inside.

-If the costs of heating and cooling are constantly rising every month, there could be an indication of a problem in the ductwork.
+If the costs of heating and cooling are rising, there could be an indication of a problem in the duct work.
 Leaking ducts will unnecessarily raise energy bills because of inefficient running systems.

 Backdrafting is perilous and can significantly reduce indoor air quality.
 A home that has ventilated appliances like a dryer, water heater, and gas furnace often experience an accumulation of fumes that need to be expelled outdoors.
 An HVAC system that isn’t functioning properly will tend to pull these fumes back into the home.
 The issue often arises due to poor or leaky ducts which can be dangerous to occupants of your home.